mozilla/lightbeam/CONTRIBUTING.md

     cfx test

 In addition to running the tests, you should lint the code.
 To install jshint, simply `npm install jshint` from the root directory of the project.
-Then run like it like this:
+Then run it like this:

     ./hooks/pre-commit